 - 1. Develop switchable quantum materials, utilizing frozen electronic degrees of freedom. - 2.
 Understand and control confined structural phase transitions, mediated by soft-phonon instabilities. - 3.
-Probe electron-ion transport in high electric fields, accessible in nanoscale junctions and interfaces the nanoscale due to availability of large force regime.
-These responses are often surprising and may lead to useful properties and new materials.
+Probe electron-ion transport in high electric fields, accessible in nanoscale junctions and interfaces of electronic structure evolution toward equilibrium or metastable states.

-In the first aim, we will seek to discover and understand the mechanisms by which materials with long-range electron order due to electron-electron and/or electron-phonon interactions can be perturbed via non-thermal stimulus, so as to create electronically phase-separated states, introduce topological defects in an otherwise uniform volume of electron crystal, and observe kinetics of electronic structure evolution toward equilibrium or metastable states.
 This will enable a fundamental understanding of the existence of the so-called "hidden" quantum states, which is undergoing an active research phase due in part to discovery of switchable metal-insulator transition in Mott-insulator TaS2.
 As one of the key goals, we aim to identify phenomenological and perhaps fundamental criteria for the existence of such systems.
 Methodologically, this aim will engage the CNMS expertise in atomically resolved imaging (STM, ncAFM) and photo-excited processes.
 A strong connection to Heterogeneities in Quantum Materials theme is envisioned.